-The Buyer has agreed that, if the closing occurs, the Buyer will pay up to up to \$6 million of certain third party advisory expenses of the Company that remain unpaid as of the closing and that were incurred by the Company in connection with the negotiation, preparation and performance of the Asset Sale.
+The Buyer will, if the closing occurs, pay up to up to \$6 million of certain third party advisory expenses of the Company that remain unpaid as of the closing and that were incurred by the Company in connection with the negotiation, preparation and performance of the Asset Sale.
 If, during either of these two time periods described above, the Cash Consideration is to be adjusted upward, then the amount of the upward adjustment will be reduced on a dollar-for-dollar basis by up to 50% of the amount of those transaction expenses paid for by the Buyer.
 However, in no event will the cash adjustment be reduced to less than zero.